 - Barracuda fishing on natural structure is allowed as long as that structure is in no more than 8- feet of water.
 No wreck fishing is allowed.

 - All protests should be submitted in written form to the tournament rules committee by 5:00 PM the day the proposed infraction occurred.

 - Ties shall be broken by the time of the last fish caught first.
 In other words if two anglers result in the same score at the end of the fishing day, whomever caught their fish earlier in that day would prevail (Please record time your fish is landed).

 - Trolling motors are permitted.

 - The tournament director reserves the right to refuse tournament entry to any prospective entrant with or without cause at his, her or their sole discretion.

-- For purpose of these rules the tournament is held at Hurricane Hole Marina on Stock Island.
+- For purpose of these rules the tournament is held at South of the Seven Restaurant on Sugarloaf Key, MM 17.